-Definition: Credit hour accumulation for degree seekers involves the number of completed credit hours accumulated over one academic year.
-The graph represents the percentage of full-time degree seekers completing 24 or more credit hours over an academic year and the percentage of part-time degree seekers completing 12 or more credit hours over an academic year.
-Full- and part-time status are identified by the number of credit hours in which a student is enrolled during the fall term of the academic year.
+Definition: Credit hour accumulation involves the number of completed credit hours accumulated over one academic year.
+The graph represents the percentage of full-time degree seekers completing 24 or more credit hours and the percentage of part-time degree seekers completing 12 or more credit hours over an academic year.
+Full- and part-time status are identified by the number of credit hours in which a student is enrolled during the fall term.
 Dual and DOC students are excluded.